mnandrews/moodle_filter_readability/README.md

 moodle_filter_readability
 =========================
-Built on top of the urltolink filter this filter uses the readibility API (freely avalible for non-commercial use) to grab page title, image and description to display and attactive informative link.
+Built on top of the urltolink filter this filter uses the readability API (freely avalible for non-commercial use) to grab page title, image and description to display an attactive informative link.
 Please note this is an early release that does work on 2.6 but I doubt conforms to the moodle coding guidelines.

 <strong>Wish list:</strong></br />
-- When clicking link to load up a 'readibiltiy formatted' version of the web page within a pop-up/lighbox
+- When clicking link to load up a 'readability formatted' version of the web page within a pop-up/lighbox

 <h3> To install </h3>
 <ol>